Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/styling-scrollbars-with-css.md

 }
 ```

-It's new, and so far, I found only Chrome supports it.
+It's new, and I found only Chrome supports it so far.
 You even need to turn on some settings for it:

 - MAC: Settings > General > Show scroll bars > Always
 - Firefox: about:config > layout.css.scrollbar-color.enabled > true